AHOCHWE/npe-sample-project/README.md

 ## Description

 This project demonstrates a NullPointerException (NPE) issue encountered after upgrading IBM ODM from 8.10.4 to 9.5.0, as reported in ticket [TS020171098](https://www.ibm.com/mysupport/s/case/500gJ000003vhmVQAQ/unexpected-nullpointerexceptions-occurring-in-business-rules-after-ibm-odm-upgrade-8104-950).

-The `Ruleapp` folder contains the following:
+It serves as a minimal, reproducible example for debugging and understanding the problem.

+## Project Structure

+- **XOM:** Example Java XOM (Execution Object Model).
+- **BOM:** Business Object Model, referenced by the XOM.
+- **Ruleapp:** Contains the rule artifacts.

   - **Decision Tables:**
-    - `Ruleapp\rules\00 Test\02 FIX NPE - Decision Table.dta`:  This decision table represents the workaround implemented in version `9.5.0` to resolve the NPE and restore functionality.
+    - `Ruleapp\rules\00 Test\02 FIX NPE - Decision Table.dta`: Workaround implemented in 9.5.0 to resolve the NPE.
-    - `Ruleapp\rules\00 Test\03 NPE - Decision Table.dta`: This decision table contains the original code as it existed in version `8.10.4`, which was functioning correctly before the upgrade.
+    - `Ruleapp\rules\00 Test\03 NPE - Decision Table.dta`: Original code from 8.10.4 exhibiting the NPE.
   - **Test Files:**
-    - `Ruleapp\testfiles\request_NPE_DecisionTable.json`:  This JSON file provides an example request that reproduces the NullPointerException.
+    - `Ruleapp\testfiles\request_NPE_DecisionTable.json`: JSON request reproducing the NPE.
-    - `Ruleapp\testfiles\request_success.json`: This JSON file provides a working example request for reference and comparison.
+    - `Ruleapp\testfiles\request_success.json`: Working JSON request for comparison.

-## Configuration for Running Tests in Rule Designer
+## Running Tests in Rule Designer

-To execute the tests within the Rule Designer in Eclipse, configure the `Decision Operation` as follows:

-1. Navigate to the `Parameters & Arguments` tab of the `Decision Operation`.
+To reproduce the issue:

+1. In Rule Designer, configure the Decision Operation.
-2. Modify the `function body` of the `request` parameter with the following Java code:
+2. In the `Parameters & Arguments` tab, modify the `function body` of the `request` parameter:

     ```java
     System.out.println("Choose the Testfile for Request");